General elections in Singapore: Results

 The returning officer must show each ballot paper intended to be rejected to all candidates or their counting agents and hear their views, but makes the final decision as to whether the ballot paper should be rejected or not.

 A candidate or his counting agent may ask the returning officer for a recount of votes if the difference between the number of votes for the candidate or group of candidates with the most votes and the number of votes (excluding any rejected and tendered votes) of any other candidate or group of candidates is within a 2% margin.
 After all counts, and recounts if any, have been completed, the returning officer ascertains whether the total number of electors registered to vote overseas is less than the difference between the number of votes for the two candidates with the highest number of votes.
-If so, the returning officer declares the candidate with the highest number of votes to be elected as president.
+If so, the returning officer declares the candidate(s) with the highest number of votes to be elected as MP(s).
 If not, the overseas votes may be decisive.
 The returning officer then states the number of votes cast for each candidate and the date and location where the overseas votes will be counted.
 Since the 2020 elections, recounts are now triggered automatically.

 All officers, clerks, interpreters, candidates and candidates' agents at polling stations must maintain the secrecy of voting in stations.
 Before the poll is closed, they must not communicate to anyone the name of any elector who has or has not yet voted or their identification number on the electoral register.
 They are prohibited from communicating information obtained during the counting of votes as to which candidate has been voted for in any particular ballot paper.
 Furthermore, no person is allowed to try to find out from within a polling station who a voter intends to vote for or has voted for, or to communicate with a voter after he has been given a ballot paper but before he has placed it in a ballot box.

 Sample counts

 Introduced during the 2015 elections, sample counts are also done during the vote counting process which prevent speculation and misinformation, while helping election officials check against the election result for that electoral division.
 100 votes are selected at random and are weighed according to the size of ballots based on each polling station for the constituency.
 The counts are published by the assistant returning officer through broadcast and internet before vote counting is complete, which is always shown as an integer.
-Election Department announced that the results may differ from the actual results with error margins within a 4-5% range, and advised the public to refer to the returning officer for the actual results.
+Election Department announced that the sample counts may differ from the actual results within a 4% error margin (at a 95% confidence interval), and advised the public to refer to the returning officer for the actual results.